A Way Abroad Logo

 Although it is a very international country and you will meet people from all over the world, visa regulations are complex for non-Europeans, and Belgium is a country with a lot of bureaucracy.

-Did you know that this year, Belgium broke its own world record for the longest time without a standing government in function, it took 591 days to form the government body, compared to their own record from 2012 when it took them 541 days.
-Why do I mention this?
-Because in a country with 3 governments (Flemish, French and German) and a capital with 19 communes, public affairs take time, and can go wrong.
+Fun Fact: In 2021, Belgium broke its own world record for the longest time without a standing government in function.
+It took 591 days to form the government body, compared to their own record from 2012 when it took them 541 days.

 • Make an appointment in the commune where you will live to register as soon as possible.
 It can take even more than one month to get your residence card.